rivernine/naemo-contract/README.md

 - Max supply is minted at init token.
 1. Creator mints max supply amount of token by calling `mint(TokenInfo)`.
 2. All tokens are sent to NAEMO address.

+## Unique Contract
+Unique contract is a shred contract.

+Minting scenario (alpha version)
+1. The buyer uses a meta mask to mint.
+2. Immediately after minting, the token is sent to NAEMO's wallet address.